studiodamiro/damiro-dev/content/pages/not-found.md

 ---
-title: error 404
+title: Oops!
 pretext: Not found
-description: What you're looking for does not exist
+description: What you're looking for is not here
 subtext:
 ---

-<MdxButton href='/'>RETURN HOME</MdxButton>
+It seems like you've wandered into uncharted territory.
+Double-check the URL or navigate back to <MdxButton href='/'>HOME</MdxButton>.